digitalrebar/provision/doc/os-support/linuxkit.rst

 At this point, it is possible to boot some nodes and run them.
 They can have pre-existing nodes or discovered nodes.
 This will use discovered nodes.

-First, we start some nodes.
-I used my kvm-slave tool that starts KVM on my Digital Rebar Provision network. .e.g. tools/kvm-slave
+First, start some nodes.
+The Digital Rebar team prefers kvm-slave tool that starts KVM on my Digital Rebar Provision network. .e.g. tools/kvm-slave
-Anything that PXEs and you can three will work.
+Anything that PXEs and can three will work.

 Once they are discovered, something like this from **drpcli machines list** should appear: